Curtis Jerry Smothers - Freelance Blogger/Tutor

 They repaid our dear friend Lafayette

-In white crosses on French ground
+With white crosses on French ground

 Four thousand died at Normandy